FastCompressor — Free App

 However, the landscape of image compression has shifted dramatically.
 The days of simply uploading a massive folder to a random cloud website are fading.
 Professionals are now prioritizing data privacy, unlimited batch processing, and native multi-core speed over basic web interfaces.

-We thoroughly tested and compared the top five image compression tools on the market today.
+We thoroughly tested and compared the top image compression tools on the market today.
 Here is the definitive ranked list of the best free and paid options available.

 Platform: Mac, Windows, Linux (Desktop Native)